persidastricl/persidastricl/README.md

 ## Atoms

-At the moment, a very simple (on my part) implementation of atoms exists based on the excellent work in the stmx library for common lisp.
-There is a `swap!` and a `reset!` function currently.
-In the future, a more 'from scratch' solution may be added.
+At the moment, a very simple (on my part) implementation of atoms exists based on sbcl's `sb-ext:compare-and-swap`.

 ## Conveniences